HmonsterG/2EmbedPlayer/README.md

 # 2EmbedPlayer

 *A simple Python script that plays movies and TV shows using IMDb and 2embed.*
+This is now deprecated due to 2embed being taken down for copyright infrigement.
+I'm currently working on another tool so hang tight <3

 ## Features
 - **Simple**: Easy command-line arguments